 5. CW Created/Destroyed Per Day: Change in CW in billions divided by the number of working days during a specified period.

 6. CW Created/Destroyed “Return”: Change in CW per person divided by the absolute value change in Net Worth, Gross Debt, or Net Debt per person during a specified period.
 If there is an increase in Net Worth (GTNW) or a decrease in Net or Gross Debt, the metric is not measurable (typically noted as “NM”).

 7. CW Decade Change “Swing”: Change in CW per person in the latest decade less the change in CW per person during the prior decade.

 8. Debts: Changed the balance sheet term Liabilities to Debts (note the “s”).

-9. Financial Burden: Concept of financial burden put on citizens in communicating weight of Total Government Net Debts per person in describing the financial burden put on citizens by the government.
+9. Financial Burden: Concept of financial burden put on citizens in communicating weight of a negative GTNW per person in describing the financial burden put on citizens by the government.

-10. Five Parts: Noting that there are five parts of a Total Government Balance Sheet, which are financial assets, non-financial assets, financial debt, non-financial debt, and Total Government Net Worth/Total Government Net Debts.
+10. Five Parts: Noting that there are five parts of a Government Total Balance Sheet, which are financial assets, non-financial assets, financial debt, non-financial debt, and Government Total Net Worth.